csae8092/schnitzler-briefe/README.md

-# arthur-schnitzler-briefe
+# schnitzler-briefe

-arthur-schnitzler-briefe stands for Digital (Scholarly) Editions Base Application.
+schnitzler-briefe stands for Digital (Scholarly) Editions Base Application.
 Its purpose is to bootstrap the development of (web) applications which support the process of

 * creating
 * curating